FrostyPatronus/Student-Evaluation-Database/README.md

 Written in PHP, Javascript and HTML.

 # Used a free, open source template called Hyperspace by HTML5 UP for the HTML and CSS.
 I wanted to teach myself coding in PHP.
-Enjoy cringing at my stupid PHP code :)